Flexibility making stocker cattle more popular

 for The Fence Post

 Is there opportunity in backgrounding cattle?
 Can money be made?
-These were just two of the questions addressed by a Breedlove Professor of Agribusiness and Extension Livestock Marketing specialist at Oklahoma State University, during a recent stocker calf meeting in Nebraska.
+These were just two of the questions addressed by a Breedlove professor of Agribusiness and Extension Livestock Marketing specialist at Oklahoma State University, during a recent stocker calf meeting in Nebraska.

 Derrell Peel explained to producers that the beef production and marketing system is one of the most complex markets on the planet.
 “Everyone needs to recognize this is an immensely complex system.
 We think of ourselves in sectors like cow/calf, stocker, and feedlot operator.
 But at the end of the day, this industry has one job and that is to produce cattle that are ready to slaughter with characteristics that have value.
 We do that in separate sectors because we live in different places, know different folks, and we don’t know each other.
 Yet, we all operate through markets,” he said.